alexmuhl-r/Dynamic-Visual-Search/README.md

 2. Open 'graph.ebd' in SR Research's Experiment Builder and specify desired properties (refresh rate, dummy mode, etc.)
 3. Hit the run button and the experiment will begin by asking for a number of task parameters, set these according to the branch readme/desried experimental conditions

+### Data

+These tasks generate behavioural and eye movement data and, because stimuli are generated on-the-fly, a large amount of stimuli data.
+For more information on what data is produced and how to process it, please read the relevant page in the Wiki here.

 ### Branches

 The branches of this respository include different specific task configurations that have been used in our experiments: